Clastify logo

 Question 35

-Use the graph to determine the refractive index of the block.
+Use the data to determine the wavelength of the light.

 Question 36